 But after a short time, the organism passes to the counter-shock phase.
 At this time, it mobilizes all possible resources to combat stress and adapt to new conditions.
 Such mobilization occurs due to the activation of the sympathetic nervous system and the release of adrenaline by the adrenal glands.

 As a result, body temperature and blood pressure rise.
 The amount of glucose in the blood increases – the main source of energy for the brain, heart, and muscles.
 The heart beats faster and harder, and breathing deepens.
 Muscle tone increases and the brain is activated, increasing the efficiency of its activities.
 The volume of blood circulating in the vessels becomes larger.
 Increases the breakdown of nutrients.

 If there are enough resources in the body, then the stage of anxiety passes to the next stage of the stress response – the stage of resistance.

 If the stressor is dangerous for the body, it is worth actively counteracting such a threat.
 In this case, the body produces enzymes that can break down, and physically destroy the source of danger.
 In physiology, this type of stress response is called a catatonic reaction.

 But stressors are not always dangerous for the body.
 For example, allergens themselves do no harm.
 But they provoke the development of unwanted inflammation.
 Therefore, in this case, it is better not to spend precious resources on combating stressors, but to “come to terms” with them.

 And so that the inflammatory process does not become dangerous, it must be suppressed.
 To do this, the body secretes the adrenal hormone cortisol, which has a pronounced anti-inflammatory effect.
 The described type of stress response is called syntactic.

 Interestingly, during stress, the activity of not only internal organs stereotypically changes.
-We also respond to stress by changing our behavior.
+We also respond to it by changing our behavior.
 And such behavioral reactions are not very diverse.
 On the one hand, we eliminate the stressor by “attacking” it.
 Or, if the stressor is too powerful, we “run away” from it.
 This behavioral response to stress and danger is called “Fight or Flight”.